wolfSSL/wolfssl/IDE/ECLIPSE/RTTHREAD/README.md

 10. Now you are ready to download and debug your image on the board.

-The test results below were collected from the RT-Thread ART-Pi (STM32H750XBH6) with the following software and tool chains:
+The test results below were collected from the RT-Thread ART-Pi with the following software and tool chains:

+- STM32H750XBH6

 - RT-Thread Studio (Version: 2.0.0)

+- GNU ARM Cross C Compiler (Optimization level: -O0)

 - The starting project is based on [RT-Thread ART-Pi SDK](https://github.com/RT-Thread-Studio/sdk-bsp-stm32h750-realthread-artpi) (./projects/art_pi_wifi)